Ka Hikitia – Timeline

 Extensive consultation by the Ministry of Education and Te Puni Kōkiri with Māori about developing a Māori education strategy.

-The first Māori education strategy is published, which has 3 main goals:
+The first Māori education strategy is published, which has three main goals:

 - Support greater Māori involvement and authority in education.